Child Protection and Safeguarding

 Educate Against Hate – https://educateagainsthate.com/

-This is an important government website that provide advice and information about protecting children from extremism and radicalisation.
+This is an important government website that provides advice and information about protecting children from extremism and radicalisation.

 How does the Prevent strategy apply to schools?